blue-yonder/tsfresh/docs/text/quick_start.rst

     from tsfresh import extract_features
     extracted_features = extract_features(timeseries, column_id="id", column_sort="time")

-You end up with a DataFrame `extracted_features` with all more than 1200 different extracted features.
+You end up with the DataFrame `extracted_features` with more than 1200 different extracted features.
-We will now remove all ``NaN`` values (that were created by feature calculators, than can not be used on the given data, e.g. because it has too low statistics) and select only the relevant features next:
+We will now first, remove all ``NaN`` values (which were created by feature calculators that can not be used on the given data, e.g., because the statistics are too low), and then select only the relevant features:

 .. code-block:: python